-On the whole the level of the test was easy to moderate.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult than the Quant section.
-Verbal section was easy as regards level of difficulty.
-Instead of 5 RC passages, there were 4 passages comprising 18 questions and the non- RC questions including TITA questions were 6 in number.
+On the whole the level of the test was moderate.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Reasoning section was slightly tougher than Quant section.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.